How to Close a Bank Account: A Comprehensive Guide

 Update Linked Accounts and Services

 To prevent disruptions in your finances, it’s essential to update any linked accounts or services associated with the old bank account.
-This step helps avoid overdrafts and ensures that you maintain timely payments.

 - Direct Deposits: Redirect your direct deposits, such as your paycheck or government benefits.
 Confirm the change with your employer or benefits provider.
 Keep in mind that some companies may require one or two pay cycles to process direct deposit updates.